Managed Funds Association: Membership

+The organization represents over 160 leading alternative asset management companies that utilize many strategies including: long/short equity, event-driven investing, arbitrage (e.g. fixed-income, convertible bond, risk, statistical), distressed securities, global macro, managed futures (e.g. commodities futures trading (CTAs)), multi-strategy trading, quantitative, volatility trading, and other fund strategies.
+80 percent of funds with over $1 billion in assets under management are MFA members.

 Leadership

 Bryan Corbett is MFA's President and CEO.
 Corbett began his tenure in January 2020 after serving as a senior executive at The Carlyle Group.
 Corbett previously served in the George W. Bush administration as Special Assistant to the President for Economic Policy and Senior Adviser to the Deputy Secretary of the U.S. Department of Treasury.
 He also worked as counsel of the U.S. Senate Committee on Banking, Housing, and Urban Affairs under Chairman Richard Shelby.
 Corbett earned his JD from George Washington University Law School, where he was editor-in-chief of the George Washington Law Review, and earned his BA from University of Notre Dame.

 MFA's Board of Directors manages the business and affairs of the association.
 Board members are representatives of MFA member companies.
 The Board Chair is Natalie A. Birrell (Anchorage Capital Group).